Assistant Professor of Chinese

 Lei Ping.
 “Restratified Private Space in Postsocialist Shanghai” and “Les strates de l’espace privé dans un Shanghai postsocialiste.”
 Ciel Variable, Vol. 84, February 2010.

-Chinese urban and cultural studies; Shanghai studies; Critical Asian Studies; Modern and contemporary Chinese and Asian art, cinema, history, and politics.
+Chinese urban and cultural studies; Shanghai studies; Critical Asian Studies; Modern and contemporary Chinese and Asian literature, cinema, art, history, and politics.

 Faculty Mentoring Grant, 2017 - 2018, The New School